Community College of Rhode Island

 The Community College of Rhode Island (CCRI) is a public community college in Rhode Island.
 It is the only community college in the state and the largest community college in New England.
 The college's primary facility is located in Warwick, with additional college buildings throughout the state.

 History

 It was founded as Rhode Island Junior College, "RIJC", in 1964 with 325 students studying at the Henry Barnard School in Providence, Rhode Island.
 In 1965, a portion of the nearby former Brown & Sharpe manufacturing facility was converted into classroom space and served as the college's primary facility until 1972.
-The Knight campus in Warwick, RI built on the donated Knight Estate, opened in 1972 as the school's first permanent building and flagship campus.
-It was followed by three additional campus and 2 satellite locations.
+The Knight campus in Warwick, Rhode Island, built on the donated Knight Estate, opened in 1972 as the school's first permanent building and flagship campus.
+It was followed by three additional campus and two satellite locations.

 The Margaret M. Jacoby Observatory, located on the Knight Campus grounds, was opened in 1978.
 The school was renamed the Community College of Rhode Island in June 1980.

+Presidents

+Presidents of the college have included: